sujanchegu/MI-UE18CS303/A3/README.md

     - Number of cols = 1
 ### Methods:
 1. **init:**
-  - Create the W and B matrices with the [GlorotNormal](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf) initialization technique with seed=42
+  - Create the W and B matrices with the [GlorotNormal](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf) (this is the link to the original paper.
+Not all of it is important to use, we mainly need to focus on pages 251 and 253) initialization technique with seed=42
   - [Tensorflow Documentation's description of GlorotNormal](https://www.tensorflow.org/api_docs/python/tf/keras/initializers/GlorotNormal)
   - [Resouce with code describing how GlorotNormal initilization can be implemented](https://visualstudiomagazine.com/articles/2019/09/05/neural-network-glorot.aspx)
   - [Condensed Resouce containing the formulas for the GlorotNormal Initliaization and its variants which are just different by the presence few constant factors](https://mmuratarat.github.io/2019-02-25/xavier-glorot-he-weight-init)